santanamnaa/tspdigital/EMAILJS_SETUP.md

 1. Fill out the contact form
 2. Submit the form
-3. Check tspdigital.id@gmail.com for the email
+3. Check info@tspdigital.id for the email

 ## Environment Variables (Optional)